Askar7863/new_sa_enterprises/README.md

-# Create a simple calculator function that can add, subtract, multiply, and divide two numbers
+# i want to addd a file named app.js and create a log in page there

-**Generated:** 2025-11-11 13:15:26
+**Generated:** 2025-11-11 15:52:22

 ## Description
-This code was auto-generated for the task: "Create a simple calculator function that can add, subtract, multiply, and divide two numbers"
+This code was auto-generated for the task: "i want to addd a file named app.js and create a log in page there "

 ## TODO
 - Implement the main functionality